 Another church that is worth checking out is the Sant Baldiri hermitage.
 Built to house the relics of Saints Abdon and Sennen, but dedicated to Saint Baudilus, this small chapel features a contrasting white exterior, a wall surrounding the churchyard, a simple facade topped by a lone bell, and a metal cross that looks a lot like a crossbow.

-Make sure to stop by the Sant Baldiri hermitage on your way to the Dali house museum.
+Make sure to stop by the Sant Baldiri hermitage on your way to the Dali House Museum.

 Beautiful Cadaques